Edith Rogers (Alberta politician): Member of the Legislative Assembly

 Rogers won the seat with 2,295 votes, more than 1,400 ahead of Brownlee.
 In fact, the UFA lost every seat it contested, and Social Credit candidates won 56 of Alberta's 63 seats.
 Aberhart became premier.
 He did not appoint Rogers (or any other woman) to his cabinet, and Athabasca University historian Alvin Finkel has suggested that her gender cost her such an appointment.
 Female cabinet ministers were not unprecedented in Alberta (Irene Parlby was a cabinet minister throughout the UFA's time in office) and Finkel argues, given that Rogers was "recognized as sharp, articulate, and hard-working", that she could reasonably have expected a cabinet portfolio.

 Despite her loyalty to Aberhart, Rogers became frustrated with his delay in implementing the social credit economic reforms he had promised.
 During the 1937 Social Credit backbenchers' revolt she sided with the insurgents who threatened to bring down the government unless it took concrete steps to implement social credit.
 Once the insurgents reached a settlement with Aberhart, she returned to her former position of loyalty.

 She sought re-election as a Social Crediter in the 1940 election.
 Prior to this election, Social Credit's opponents, including Liberals, Conservatives, and those elements of the UFA that had not moved to Social Credit, formed the People's League, which ran nominally independent candidates.

 The election in Ponoka, like in all districts outside Edmonton and Calgary, was determined through Instant-runoff voting.
 One of the People's League candidates, Percy McKelvey, came in first on the first count, leading second-place candidate Rogers by 13 votes, but not taking a majority of the votes.
-The Cooperative Commonwealth Federation (CCF)'s C.A.
-Johnson was in a distant third.
+The Cooperative Commonwealth Federation (CCF) candidate C. A. Johnson was in a distant third.
 When Johnson's votes were redistributed, in accordance with Alberta's electoral laws at the time, McKelvey maintained his lead and took a majority of votes still in play, and he was declared the victor.